goyounes/BACKEND-DB/README.md

 - create cinephoria database by runing the command "CREATE DATABASE cinephoria;"
 - in mysql comand line run "source pathToTheProjectFolder\sql_scripts\creation.sql;" //for simplicity reasons images wont be included, use "source pathToTheProjectFolder\sql_scripts\backup.sql;"
+- now the db is set and is filled with mock data.